 - Keywords that help the review team classify your work

 - The type of presentation you will give (concurrent session, poster, or performance)

-- An abstract of up to 250 words
+- An abstract or description of up to 250 words

 This section will help you organize your thoughts so that you may write a good abstract.
 The abstract is the most important piece of your application, because it is the primary artifact by which the review team will judge proposed contributions.

-An abstract is a document that summarizes a thesis, scholarly research report, creative work, project, or performance.
+This is a document that summarizes a thesis, scholarly research report, creative work, project, or performance.
 It lists the work's goals, methodology, and findings, and it highlights the work's contributions to the discipline.
-The abstract must summarize your particular work's contributions and is not meant to be a treatise on the topics that form the foundation of your work.
+It must summarize your particular work's contributions and is not meant to be a treatise on the topics that form the foundation of your work.

-There are different "best practices" for writing abstracts depending on your discipline.
+There are different "best practices" for writing abstracts or descriptions depending on your discipline.
 Science abstracts tend to emphasize the methodology and results more, while abstracts in the humanities describe the work's objectives in greater details.
-Abstracts for the performing and visual arts focus on the work's objectives while describing its methodology in terms of its genre, styles, and influences.
-The structure of your abstract will depend on the kind of work you are describing, but it always must identify the work's objectives, approach, and conclusions.
+Descriptions for the performing and visual arts focus on the work's objectives while describing its methodology in terms of its genre, styles, and influences.
+The structure of your abstract or description will depend on the kind of work you are describing, but it always must identify the work's objectives, approach, and conclusions.

-Although not labeled as separate sections, an abstract includes distinct components that help it summarize the goals, approach, and findings of your work.
+Although not labeled as separate sections, it includes distinct components that help it summarize the goals, approach, and findings of your work.
 Every abstract must include the following:

 Why did you do this work?
 What problem did you try to solve, or what issue did you investigate?
 Did you have a particular hypothesis or viewpoint you wanted to test that your discipline has not adequately investigated?
 The opening sentences of your abstract should identify the problem, area, or thesis your work probes.
 If your work is in the sciences, one to three sentences should suffice for this section.
 Feel free to devote more space to this area if your work is in the humanities.